Corgi – Porsche Police Car

 What Really Matters – A Christmas Tale

 Life has its ups and downs.
-At one point in late seventies, the financial stability of my family suffered a harsh blow—overnight it became difficult to put food on the table and pay the bills.
+At one point in the early eighties, my family's financial stability suffered a severe blow—overnight, it became difficult to put food on the table and pay the bills.
 I was told I would have to give up some things and I understood the seriousness of the moment.
 Months later, shortly before Christmas, my mother took me by the hand and led me to a tobacconist's near our house, usually stocked with Schuco, Gama, Dinky Toys, Matchbox, and Corgi Toys models.
 Looking at me tenderly, adjusting my little jacket, she told me that this year it wasn't possible to buy the big cars, but that I could choose three of the smaller ones.
 The Corgi Toys display, right at the entrance, immediately caught my attention, and I carefully took two models from it, the Batmobile and the Batboat on a trailer.
 I still had to choose a third model and I couldn't decide.
-As I was inspecting a nice metallic blue Mercedes 240 D, my mother approached the display and smiling picked up one model and said—"Look, this one is so cute, and you don't have any police cars!"
-I looked at the clunky Porsche Police Car and hesitated.
+As I was inspecting a nice Mercedes 240 D, my mother approached the display and smiling picked up one model and said—"Look, this one is so cute, and you don't have any police cars!"
+I looked at the clunky Porsche and hesitated.
 My mother insisted.
 I agreed—if she liked that little toy car so much, I would like it too.
 A few days later, on Christmas Eve, at midnight, I unwrapped them and played with them on the table among figs and filhoses (traditional sweet fritters), on the rug, and in the nativity scene, almost running over ducks and chickens and even one of the Three Wise Men, who dodged it just in time.
 Even baby Jesus seemed worried about the Batmobile rushing by the manger on a mission to save someone on the hills.
 I played with them until I fell asleep, keeping them under my pillow as if they were the most important and valuable toy cars in the world.
 And they were.
 Fortunately, after a few months, financial stability returned to my family, and the following Christmas was as usual.
 But the three toy cars from that difficult year continued to grow in my heart, especially the Porsche, my mother's favorite.
 At some point, I decided to improve it, detailing it with trembling hands, thick enamel paints, and a treacherous brush.
 Over time, childhood games gave way to other interests, and the toy cars were carefully displayed in a cabinet.
 Nearly fifty years later, this Porsche Police Car is the most valuable model in my collection, and I get emotional whenever I see it, whenever I hold it in my hands.
 That Christmas was one of the most important of my life.
 I learned, among other things, that you don't need much to be happy.
 And in this little car is forever sealed the tender and unconditional love of a mother during a difficult time.
 There is nothing more valuable in the world.

 PS: I realize now that I'm sharing this warm memory on your birthday, Mom.
 In a world so messed up, some things seem so right.

 Modelo à escala de um carro de polícia, o Porsche Police Car, feito pela Corgi.
-Este exemplar é a referência E37, incluída na série "Corgi Juniors". É feito na Gra-Bretanha, introduzido em 1976.
+Este exemplar é a referência E37, incluída na série "Corgi Juniors". É feito na Grã-Bretanha, introduzido em 1976.
 Carroçaria em metal pintada em branco, com autocolantes "POLICE" nas laterais.
 Base em plástico preto.
 Vidros representados em plástico transparente com tonalidade azul, com detalhes impressos moldados nas laterais.
 Luzes de emergência em plástico transparente com tonalidade azul.
 Detalhes interiores em plástico vermelho.
 Rodas em plástico com detalhes "cromados" a simular as jantes.
 Com suspensão.
 A escala nominal parece ser 1:58 e o comprimento total é de aproximadamente 74 mm.
 Cerca de 37 g.
 Este modelo representa um carro de polícia possivelmente baseado no Porsche Carrera 2.7 de 1972, equipado com o motor Porsche MFI "boxer-6" de 2687 cm³ e 210 hp (154 kW).
+Velocidade máxima na ordem dos 240 km/h.
 Entre 1978 e 1982 a Policia Belga adquiriu vinte Porsche Carrera 2.7 adaptados para fiscalização na sua rede de auto-estradas.
 Desconheço se terão havido congéneres britânicos, como o modelo da Corgi parece sugerir.

 O Que Realmente Importa – Um Conto de Natal

 A vida tem os seus altos e baixos.
-A dada altura no final dos anos setenta, a estabilidade financeira da minha família sofreu um rude golpe—da noite para o dia, ficou difícil pôr comida na mesa e pagar as contas.
+A dada altura no início dos anos oitenta, a estabilidade financeira da minha família sofreu um rude golpe—da noite para o dia, ficou difícil pôr comida na mesa e pagar as contas.
 Foi-me explicado que teria de abdicar de algumas coisas e compreendi a seriedade do momento.
 Meses depois, pouco antes do Natal, a minha mãe deu-me a mão e levou-me a uma tabacaria perto de casa, habitualmente repleta de modelos da Schuco, Gama, Dinky Toys, Matchbox e Corgi Toys.
 Olhando-me com ternura, ajeitando-me o casaquinho, disse-me que nesse ano não seria possível comprar os carrinhos grandes, mas que poderia escolher três dos mais pequenos.
-O expositor da Corgi Toys, logo à entrada, chamou-me de imediato a atenção, e retirei cuidadosamente dois modelos de lá, o Batmobile e o Batboat num atrelado.
+O expositor da Corgi Toys, logo à entrada, chamou-me de imediato a atenção, e retirei cuidadosamente dois modelos, o Batmobile e o Batboat num atrelado.
 Ainda tinha de escolher um terceiro modelo e não me conseguia decidir.
-Enquanto eu examinava um belo Mercedes 240 D azul metalizado, a minha mãe aproximou-se do expositor, sorriu, pegou num dos carrinhos e disse: "Olha, este é tão giro, e tu não tens nenhum carro da polícia!"
+Enquanto examinava um belo Mercedes 240 D, a minha mãe aproximou-se do expositor, sorriu, pegou num dos carrinhos e disse: "Olha, este é tão giro, e tu não tens nenhum carro da polícia!"
 Olhei para o desajeitado Porsche Police Car e hesitei.
 A minha mãe insistiu.
 Concordei—se ela gostava tanto daquele carrinho, eu também passava a gostar.
 Uns dias depois, na véspera de Natal, à meia-noite, desembrulhei-os e brinquei com eles na mesa, entre figos e filhoses, no tapete e no presépio, quase atropelando patos e galinhas e até um dos Três Reis Magos, que se esquivou por pouco.
 Até o menino Jesus pareceu preocupado com o Batmobile a passar a alta velocidade pela manjedoura, numa missão para salvar alguém nas colinas.
 Brinquei com eles até adormecer, guardando-os debaixo da almofada como se fossem os carrinhos mais importantes e valiosos do mundo.
 E eram.
 Felizmente, passados alguns meses, a estabilidade financeira regressou à minha família e o Natal seguinte foi o habitual.
 Mas os três carrinhos desse ano difícil continuaram a ocupar um lugar especial no meu coração, principalmente o Porsche, o preferido da minha mãe.
 A certa altura, decidi melhorá-lo, detalhando-o com mãos trémulas, tinta de esmalte espessa e um pincel traiçoeiro.
 Com o passar do tempo, as brincadeiras de infância deram lugar a outros interesses e os carrinhos foram cuidadosamente expostos numa vitrina.
 Quase cinquenta anos depois, este Porsche Police Car é o modelo mais valioso da minha colecção e emociono-me sempre que o vejo, sempre que o seguro nas minhas mãos.
 Aquele Natal foi um dos mais importantes da minha vida.
 Aprendi, entre outras coisas, que não é preciso muito para sermos felizes.
 E neste carrinho está para sempre selado o amor terno e incondicional de uma mãe num momento difícil.
 Não há nada mais valioso no mundo.

 PS: Reparo agora que estou a partilhar esta cálida memória no dia do teu aniversário, mãe.
 Num mundo tão errado, algumas coisas parecem tão certas.